epccs/Gravimetric/Applications/i2c1-debug/README.md

-# I2C0-Debug
+# I2C1-Debug

 ## Overview

 2-wire Serial Interface (TWI, a.k.a.
-I2C) uses pins with SDA0 and SCL0 functions.
+I2C) uses pins with SDA1 and SCL1 functions.

 The peripheral control software twi0_bsd.c depends on avr-libc and avr-gcc.
 It provides interrupt-driven asynchronous I2C functions that can operate without blocking.
 It can also work with an interleaving slave receive buffer for SMBus block transactions that appear to eliminate problems involving clock stretching (e.g., for R-Pi Zero).
 This application uses the I2C0 hardeare.

-On Gravimetric, I2C0 does not have user-accessible pins; it is connected to the manager.
-I2C1 is connected to the user access port.
+On Gravimetric, I2C1 is connected to the user access port.

 ## Firmware Upload